arduino/ArduinoCore-samd/README.md

 ### SAMD11

 * The D11D has three SERCOM.
 The D11C has two sercom (no sercom2).
+* TONE: TC5 does not exist on the D11.
+Using TC2 instead (TC1 on the D11C14 as TC2 is not routed to pins).
+It will conflict with the 2 associated TC analogWrite() pins.
 * When USB is disabled, pullups will be enabled on PA24 and PA24 to avoid excessive current consumption (<1mA) due to floating pins.
   Note that it is not necessary to enable pull resistors on any other pins that are floating.
   Errata: Disable pull resistors on PA24 and PA25 manually before switching to a peripheral.